nahjam/Coding-Project-2/README.md

 # Coding-Project-2

-Hurrican Tracker from previosu project but in java
+Hurrican Tracker from previous project but in java